achaseshelton/ticTacToe/pseudocode.md

     - Checks to see if there is a tie.
         - If turn is equal to 8 and no win condition has been met tells the players that is a tie.
     - Else continue with the game.
-4. generateBoard - Tile - View
+3. generateBoard - App - View
     - Renders the board using the generateHTML function.
-5. generateHTML - Tile and Game - View
+4. generateHTML - App - View
     - Function to render HTML elements using javascript.
-6. updateView - View
-    - Used by the controller.
-    - takes the marker and tile parameter and updates the html to put the correct mark in the correct tile.
-7. updateState - Model - App
+5. updateState - Controller - App
     - Used by the controller on event listener.
     - increases the turn.
     - Check to see whose turn it is.